timur-danilchenko/notes/README.md

-# Golang REST API Project: Go Nodes
+# Golang REST API Project: Notes

 This is a simple REST API project built with Go, using the Gorilla Mux router and PostgreSQL as the database.